mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She eyed him up and down, and felt a wave of disgust wash over her.

-  "Would it pain you to leave a woman alone?"
+  "You must be one of those men who can't take a hint."

-  "Well I figured you'd have met my blue-eyed monster by now, and that just bothers me, you know?"
+  "Ah I see.
+You want to cut to the chase so quickly.
+Well I figured you'd have met my blue-eyed monster by now, and that just bothers me, you know?"
 He moved from the pillar, closer to Melna, and stood facing her eye-to-eye.

-  "Caus I rather like keeping that thing a secret."
+  "Caus I rather like keeping it a secret."

   "She's a throngia.
 Just like the rest of us."